linuxserver/docker-mods/README.md

-# Docker mod for openssh-server
+# SSH-Tunnel - Docker mod for openssh-server

 This mod adds ssh tunnelling to openssh-server, by enabling tcp forwarding during container start.